darkresearch/streamdown-rn/CONTRIBUTING.md

 ## Questions?

-- Open a GitHub Discussion for questions
-- Check existing issues and PRs
-- Read the README thoroughly
+We operate primarily on Github, so the best way to ask a question or start a discussion is to open a Github issue.

 ## License

-By contributing to StreamdownRN, you agree that your contributions will be licensed under the Apache License 2.0.
+By contributing to streamdown-rn, you agree that your contributions will be licensed under the Apache License 2.0.